 Audubon New Mexico River Social

-PARTICIPANTS: We welcome first-time rafters 12 years of age and older.
-You should be in normal, good health and prepared for the exertion of a long day of paddling, hiking and possible swimming.
+PARTICIPANTS: We welcome first-time rafters 6 years of age and older.
+You should be in normal, good health and prepared for the mild exertion of paddling, possible swimming and hiking.

-Craft: Oar rafts with paddle assist will be the standard on this trip, though inflatable kayaks may be requested.
+Craft: Paddle Rafts and Oar powered rafts will be the standard on this trip, though inflatable kayaks and SUPs may be requested.

 Far Flung Adventures together with our partner organization Rio Grande Restoration have been champions of sustainable water policy and wildlife conservation for over 30 years.
 Perhaps most notably through our joint efforts for spring pulse flows and minimum in-stream flows to provide silvery minnow, fish and wildlife habitat in both the Rio Grande and Rio Chama.